Wagner's disease

 Wagner's disease is a familial disease of the eye that can cause reduced visual acuity.
 Wagner's disease was originally described in 1938.
 This disorder was frequently confused with Stickler syndrome, but lacks the systemic features and high incidence of retinal detachments.
-Inheritance is autosomal dominant.
+Inheritance is autosomal dominant, and affects less than 1,000 people in the United States.

 Genetics

 Wagner's syndrome has for a long time been considered a synonym for Stickler's syndrome.
 However, since the gene that is responsible for Wagner disease (and Erosive Vitreoretinopathie) is known (2005), the confusion has ended.
 For Wagner disease is the Versican gene (VCAN) located at 5q14.3 is responsible.

 For Stickler there are 4 genes are known to cause this syndrome: COL2A1 (75% of Stickler cases), COL11A1 (also Marshall syndrome), COL11A2 (non-ocular Stickler) and COL9A1 (recessive Stickler).

 The gene involved helps regulate how the body makes collagen, a sort of chemical glue that holds tissues together in many parts of the body.
 This particular collagen gene only becomes active in the jelly-like material that fills the eyeball; in Wagner's disease this "vitreous" jelly grabs too tightly to the already weak retina and pulls it away.